WHAT IS SPIRITUALITY?

 o What do I do?

 • *These questions and are essentially spiritual questions.
 They are the questions all of us try to answer throughout life on a deep existential level.
-This is particularly true as life *changes and we strive to negotiate the transitions of our life.
+This is particularly true as life *changes and we strive to negotiate the transitions of our life. - Place

 The Global Positioning System or GPS enables us to know exactly where we are on the planet.
 It requires an unobstructed line of sight to four or more GPS satellites.
 It is a relational system.
 Just like a GPS our spirituality helps us to understand where we are in the world through our relationships

 with others, with ourselves, with God, with the environment.
-These four relationships help us to locate ourselves in the world of identity, meaning and purpose.
+These four relationships help us to locate ourselves in the world of identity, meaning and purpose. - Sculpture

 Every person has a spiritual dimension.
 It might be compared to clay.
 Each person is a participant in shaping their own spirituality. *This occurs through our affect, thinking and actions.
 Other variables that may shape our spirituality are: our interactions and relationships with others, life experiences, family upbringing, early religious experiences, image of God, culture, and our everyday choices.
 The question may be asked: Why does our shape matter?
-It might be suggested that coming to know our shape assists in helping us understand our truer self and what it means to nourish conditions that help us remain close to God.
+It might be suggested that coming to know our shape assists in helping us understand our truer self and what it means to nourish conditions that help us remain close to God. - Being

 Spirituality can also refer to a person’s particular way of being in the world.